Please visit this page for more information on the underlying vision behind my retreats and courses.

 - Re-storying the land and the wild: myth, story and archetype

-The fee for the course will be £450 which includes course materials and reading list; detailed feedback on monthly writing assignments which will be tailored to explore a range of writing forms, styles, techniques and strategies; ongoing tuition by email, with the option for a telephone or Skype tutorial at the end of the course, and a detailed report at the end of the course summarising your progress, along with recommendations for the future.
-Normally 50% of the fee is payable upfront, and 50% on completion of the first module.
-However, if your financial circumstances are such that paying in installments is the only way you can afford to complete the course, then as long as payments begin before the course starts we can think about monthly payment options.
+The fee for the course is £450 which includes course materials and reading list; detailed feedback on monthly writing assignments which will be tailored to explore a range of writing forms, styles, techniques and strategies; ongoing tuition by email at participants’ instigation, with the option for a telephone or Skype discussion during and at the end of the course; ongoing membership of a private Google Group web forum where you can exchange notes with other students, past and present, and a report at the end of the course summarising your progress, along with recommendations for the future. £200 of the fee is payable on booking, and £250 on completion of the first module.
+Because demand for the course is high, places are limited, and a place is reserved for you on booking – which means that other people will be turned away – deposits are not usually refundable if you find that you are unable to take up your place.

-If you’re interested please do email me – sharon[at]reenchantingtheearth[dot]com – as there’ll be a limited number of places.
+If you’re interested please do email me – sharon[at]reenchantingtheearth[dot]com – as there are a limited number of places at any one time.